 - Send the Withdrawal form to the office of the Vice President for Student Services and Dean of Students via fax, or scan and email (fax: 503.777.7225, email: firstname.lastname@example.org)

 - Participate in the phone appointment you scheduled earlier with a Dean in Student Services to discuss any questions you may have, and to obtain any information relevant to your withdrawal.
 (The Dean should ideally have your partly filled-out form by this point).

-- If you have specific questions regarding Academics, and/or would like an additional meeting to discuss these questions, please email the office of the Dean of Student Services (email@example.com).
+- If you have specific questions regarding Academics, and/or would like an additional meeting to discuss these questions, please email the office of the Vice President for Student Services and Dean of Students (email@example.com).
 It is helpful to include your questions in the email so you may be best directed to the most appropriate resource.

 - Because you will be unable to visit each required office in person for a signature to complete your Withdrawal form, you will need to contact each office listed on the form via email to notify them of your plan to withdraw, ask them any questions you may have, and request information from them.

 Send one email and include all the following offices and individuals to notify them of your plans to withdraw.
 Student Services’ receipt of the email you send to these offices is also a substitution for obtaining signatures on the form in person.
 Listed below are the five offices / individuals and their email addresses:

 Financial Aid (REQUIRED, whether or not you are receiving aid)